Link to VAT

 NeuroAnaesthesia Web Sites

-The Society for Neurosurgical Anaesthesia and Critical Care (SNACC) web page has a comprehensive bibliography.
+The Society for Neurosurgical Anaesthesia and Critical Care (SNACC) web page has a comprehensive bibliography (requires membership, but with direct PubMed links).

 Basic Science